The Soultronics: Tour and aftermath

 The performances during The Voodoo Tour earned rave reviews from several music critics and publications, receiving praise for D'Angelo's energy and "charisma as a live performer" and the Soultronics group, while earning comparisons to outings by the legendary funk bands Parliament and Sly & the Family Stone.
 On one of the live outings, Rolling Stone's Touré described the appearance of the performers, stating "The Soultronics begin each show in all black, but beyond that one requirement, each looks completely distinct.
 One man is in a deacon's robe, another in a long cape with a knit ski cap that says FBI.
 There’s a feather boa, a few badass leather coats, and Questlove's mighty Afro.
 There's a P-Funkish freaky flair to the Soultronics' look."

 The group was broken up at the end of the tour; the tour started in early 2000 and ended at the beginning of late 2000 when D'Angelo's issues towards performing worsened.
 A live album and a Soultronics studio effort were set for after the tour, the latter of which Questlove had stated that "[It will be] funk with a feeling.
 This was a very, very hot band, and we feel like it has a lot more potential than what we got to do during [D'Angelo's] tour."
 However, hopes for both releases waned as D'Angelo's problems with alcoholism escalated, and impatient Virgin executives cut off funding for his expected third album in 2004.
+D'Angelo's death at 51, from pancreatic cancer, was announced by his family on October 14th, 2025.

-Band Members
+Band members

 Although some artists only participated sporadically during the tour, its members included: